Gaëtan de Rochebouët

-On 29 June 1877, Patrice de MacMahon dissolved the House after being outvoted.
-The elections of 14 October 1877 were a victory for Republicans, who won a majority of seats.
+On 29 June 1877, Patrice de MacMahon dissolved the Chamber of Deputies after losing a vote on the freedom of the press.
+The resulting elections of 14 October 1877 were a victory for Republicans, who won a majority of seats.
 President MacMahon at first attempted to resist the result.
-He asked General Rochebouet to form a "department of business", with which the House refused to deal: Rochebouet resigned less than 24 hours after his appointment.
+He asked General Rochebouët to form a "department of business", with which the House refused to deal: Rochebouët resigned only 20 days after his appointment.
 MacMahon decided to accept the conditions of Jules Dufaure, forming a new, left of center government.